hejmar26/Portfolio/README.md

 # Marta Hejmej #

-My name is Marta and I am a Beginner Manual Tester.
+My name is Marta and I am a  Manual Tester.

 I started my IT adventure a few months ago.
 During this time, I completed the Coders Lab - Manual Tester course, where I gained theoretical knowledge about